notnotnotswipez/VerletPhysicsPlugin/README.md

 # VerletPhysicsPlugin

 This is just a little test plugin for Verlet physics integration in Vanilla minecraft.
 (Calculated server side.)
+Literally only to show that something like this is possible, and for reference for others interested in simulations in Minecraft.

 It doesnt have much functionality unless you like messing with shapes and constructions and all that.